edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 > **The .fbz model is hard coded in the script, so if you want to use the custom one you downloaded, update the "model_file" variable in the python script**.

 The project will start running and streaming a live view of the camera feed plus showing you in the LED matrix the location of detected objects alongside the FOMO inference results, object count, frames per second and energy consumption.
-To watch a preview of the camera feed open your favorite browser and enter `<Raspberry IP>:8080`.
+To watch a preview of the camera feed, open your favorite browser and enter `http://<Raspberry Pi IP>:8080`.

 ![Project running | Inference results](../.gitbook/assets/fomo-stock-tracker-brainchip/preview.png)